gottacatchenall/ms_bumblebees/README.md

 # Introduction

-Species interactions are important.
-It is ultimately interactions between individuals of different species that drive the structure, dynamics, and persistence of ecosystems, and the abundance and diversity of the species within them.
+Ecosystems emerge from sets of interactions between pairs of species. these interactions produce the dynamics and persistence of ecosystems, and the abundance and diversity of the species within them.
 Plant-pollinator interactions specifically drive the function and persistence of "architecture of biodiversity" [@Bascompte2007PlaMut].
 However, we are far from a robust understanding of plant-pollinator networks.
 This is because sampling interactions is costly.
-Interactions vary in space and time [@Poisot2015SpeWhy]---particularlly relevent in this system [@CaraDonna2014ShiFlo].
+Interactions vary in space and time [@Poisot2015SpeWhy]---particularly relevant in this system [@CaraDonna2014ShiFlo].
 This is why there is interest in using models to predict interactions from sparse data [@Strydom2021].
 In this paper, we combine several datasets, each spanning several years, to produce spatially and temporally explicit predictions of the bumblebee (genus _Bombus_) and wildflower pollination network across the state of Colorado.

 We do this in two parts: (1) metaweb prediction and (2) conditioning our metaweb prediction on co-occurrence probability.